 Pea Bisque with Shrimp and Tarragon

-This vibrant and velvety bisque, with its blend of split peas and baby peas, is delicately paired with shrimp and aniselike tarragon rather than the usual ham or bacon.
+This vibrant and velvety bisque, with its blend of split peas and baby peas, is paired with delicate shrimp and anise-like tarragon rather than the usual ham or bacon.

 - Servings: 6